Site project managers

 - EPA removed leaking and corroded drums in 1989.

 - Treating contaminated soils through soil vapor extraction.

-- Treating contaminated groundwater through air sparging and soil vapor extraction.
+- Treating contaminated groundwater through air sparging (A process used to treat soils and groundwater contaminated by volatile organic compounds.) and soil vapor extraction.

 - Using groundwater extraction wells to prevent further migration of contamination.